Polling stations around the Czech Republic closed at 2 PM on Saturday,

 ending municipal elections and the first round of voting for the Czech

-With one third of votes counted in the first round of voting for the Czech
+With 30 percent of districts counted in the first round of voting for the

-Senate, 22 candidates of the opposition Social Democrats will advance to
+Czech Senate, eight candidates of the ruling Social Democrats will advance

-the second round, along with 19 Civic Democrats candidates and five
+to the second round, along with four ANO candidates and seven candidates

-One third of the Czech Senate’s 81 seats are being contested with record 227 candidates competing for the 27 seats.
+One third of the Czech Senates 81 seats are being contested with 244 candidates competing for 27 seats.
 A second round of voting in the Senate elections will take place next weekend.

 Czech Republic opens up to more tourists from Europe and beyond as coronavirus travel restrictions eased